mayureshw/quartools/README.md

 - Quartus Prime.
 The version used for development is Lite 20.1.1.
 It may possibly work on other versions.

+- gtkwave (or equivalent) is recommended for waverform (.vcd format) file visualization, if you want to view waverforms.

 - Unix like system with GNU make, gtkwave.
 Tested on Ubuntu 20.04.1, but should work on most Unix like systems that meet the software requirement.

 - Might work with Cygwin on Windows.
 But it has not been tested.